pnzau/Text-Editor-easy-to-customize-/README.md

 The icons can be installed through npm ...they are not the normal material design icons. npm install @mdi/font

 It uses doc.execCommand's

+A spinoff based on the docs from MDN https://developer.mozilla.org/en-US/docs/Web/API/Document/execCommand and this pen from CodePen https://codepen.io/chrisdavidmills/full/gzYjag/